blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 > If they do not see the transgression at the same time, their testimony is not combined.
 For example, the two witnesses were in one house and one stuck his head out of the window and saw a person perform a forbidden labor on the Sabbath and another person issue a warning.
 He then thrust in his head and the other witness stuck his head out of the same window and saw the person commit the transgression.
 Their testimonies cannot be combined unless they both see the transgression at the same time.
 >
 > The following laws apply when two witnesses see the transgressor from one window, two other witnesses see him from another window, and there is a person who gives a warning in between.
 If some of them see each other, they are considered as one group of witnesses.
 If they do not see each other and the person giving the warning does not include them together, they are considered as two groups of witnesses.
 Therefore if one group are discovered to be _zomamim_, the transgressor and the witnesses are executed.
 For the transgressor is executed on the basis of the testimony of the second group of witnesses.
-## Dealing with Serial Killers
+# Dealing with Serial Killers

-They are the ones who are known to be killers, but there are no legally valid witnesses, although the truth is They are "indirectly" executed.
+They are the ones who are known to be killers, but there are no legally valid witnesses, although the truth is clear.
+They are "indirectly" executed by sending them to a Kippah.

 **Sanhedrin 81b, 1-4:**